Yujie-WANG/Published-Codes-Yujie-WANG/2014-Wang-JournalofPlantHydraulics-Improved/readme.txt

 I have not used the centrifuge for years.
 The software is re-compiled in 2018 and should run without any problem.

+Note: in some versions, you must end the file name with .cam, otherwise the program crashes; in some versions, the program stops running after 2017.
+This uploaded version does not have such problems.

 Yujie on 2019-Feb-8